Top 16 Screenwriting Books

 Understanding how to write a great screenplay takes time and practice.
-One of the best ways to improve your screenwriting skills is to read great scripts.
+One of the best ways to improve your screenwriting skills is to read great scripts, and the other is to read great screenwriting books.
 Every year around awards season, the nominated screenplays are released for anyone to download for free.
 Sometimes they're released before the nominations come out, so always do a quick search online, or visit our partner The Script Lab's Free Screenplay Library and search for the scripts you want to read.

 In no particular order, because different methods work for different people, here are the top 15 screenwriting books.